Men's All-mountain/Freeride ski reviews 2019

 Selected for the PROSKILAB review for several seasons now, the H-95 from ZAG is one of the best skis in this market segment.
 Unfortunately, the reviewers detected erratic behaviour that was probably due to a technical preparation problem: unpredictable initiation, temperamental turn control, unreliable pressure...

 As a result, we decided not to review the ski this year and to try again next year.
-As far as we know, the ski hasn't changed, and we suggest that our readers check out the PROSKILAB 2018 review and other 2019 reviews on...
+As far as we...
 Read on